 Krismer: Our College of Business especially liked that the required report is embedded in the process.
 So instead of having to download a report, attach it and send it somewhere, it’s just all built in and very streamlined.
 We’ve had a lot of positive response to that.

-Smith: We’ve pushed faculty hard to make Digital Measures productive, putting in four to five years of back data.
+Smith: We’ve pushed faculty hard to make Faculty Success (formerly Digital Measures) productive, putting in four to five years of back data.
 So now they’re saying, “Oh, this is why—that makes sense!
 Now I don’t have to go back and pull these articles.”
 We have live links as evidence in our university CV, so we don’t have to go back and pull articles—the links are built into the CV.
 Same with the teaching evaluations: they’re in the system, so it’s all in one place.